Kl3va/Entertainment-web-app/README.md

 ### Continued development

 - I'm looking at learning reduxToolKit very well...
 Also, NextJs to be applied in my next project which is an e-commerce application.
-Might as well pick up TypeScript cause there's a high demeand for it lately.
+Might as well pick up TypeScript cause there's a high demand for it lately.
 - Getting better at writing reusuable code is my next line of improvement, because after building, I was able to spot out things I could ve done differently.
-- Also,Late into the project I read someone's(Kadet') code implementation of a certain spiral animation that trended a certain time on twitter and I was so impressed with how he commented his codes...
+- Also,Late into the project I read someone's(Kadet') code implementation of a certain spiral animation that made top trends a certain time on twitter and I was so impressed with how he commented his codes...
 Very descriptive.
 I'm looking to build on that moving forward.
 I really loved what I saw.
+- I will be exploring firebase more, cause my solution can be improved upon by:
+  - fetching user's data directly from firebase using the snapshot event listener as against my current approach of updating the docs using the sendDocs function when a change occurs in the state...
+Cause this pattern will enable me ignore a situation where a user refreshes the page.
+My current set up, utilizes sessions, which isn't optimal.
+  - setting up a better storage structure cause the current one makes a lot of reads and writes.
+I've an idea of the approach(making a call to only a unique collection with default properties n values as a reference n only changing a user's specified doc properties(bookmarks).
+This should be achieved using the 'where' statement provided by firebase.
+More to read up on.)

 ### Useful resources